Maria-Ahmed/stream-stats/README.md

 2. **Managing states**:
     - **Updating Session State**: Flink checks the event_time with the last saved time for the session_id in the session_state topic.
 If the new event_time is in the time window, the session is still going.
 Flink updates the last event_time for that session in the session_state topic.
-    - **Timeout**: If no event happens for a session_id within the time window, it means the session is over.
+    - **Timeout**: If no event happens for a session_id within the time window, the session is over.

 3. After the window processing, the system checks if the session timed out (no event happened for 60 seconds after the last event_time).